rainjs/rainjs/doc/source/proposals/Features-proposal-logging.rst

 -----------

 The logging system was built with the objective that logging should be centralized.
-In this regard, client side specific appenders aren't supported.
-However, client side code is as important to the server and components as much as server side code, so it is important to give developers access to the logging system on the client side, too.
+In this regard, client side specific appenders aren’t supported.
+However, client side code is as important as server side code, so it is useful to give developers access to the logging system on the client side.
 The solution is to log all messages to the server side, regardless of their origin.

 RAIN should open a websocket channel for sending logging events originating on the client to the server.
 The pattern layout makes it easy to separate messages from the client and server by providing a placeholder for this use.